erferguson/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+> The DOM is the object representation of html elements of a webpage.
+It uses a 'tree structure', as the parent elements have nested children elements, etc.

 2. What is an event?

+> Events are actions that happen as the result of a users interactions with the webpage via the DOM.

 3. What is an event listener?

+> An event listener is placed on specific Elements and “listens” for a specific event or events.
+Once triggered, the event listener will fire a callback function when that event occurs.

 4. Why would we convert a NodeList into an Array?

+> Provides access to all array methods.

 5. What is a component?

+> A reusable pieces of code that can be used to build elements that share styling and functionality.

 ### Git Set up